 MOD IAP/39A24/1

-RESOLUTION 18 (Rev. Hammamet, 2016)1
+RESOLUTION 18 (Rev. Geneva, 2022)1

 Principles and procedures for the allocation of work to, and strengthening coordination and cooperation among, the ITU Radiocommunication, ITU Telecommunication Standardization and ITU Telecommunication Development Sectors

-(Helsinki, 1993; Geneva, 1996; Montreal, 2000; Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012; Hammamet, 2016)
+(Helsinki, 1993; Geneva, 1996; Montreal, 2000; Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012; Hammamet, 2016;Geneva, 2022)

-The World Telecommunication Standardization Assembly (Hammamet, 2016),
+The World Telecommunication Standardization Assembly (Geneva, 2022),

 recalling

-a) Resolution 191 (Busan, 2014) of the Plenipotentiary Conference, on strategy for the coordination of efforts among the three Sectors of the Union;
+a) Resolution 191 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on strategy for the coordination of efforts among the three Sectors of the Union;

-b) Resolution ITU-R 6 of the Radiocommunication Assembly (RA) (Rev. Geneva, 2015), on liaison and collaboration with the ITU Telecommunication Standardization Sector (ITU-T), and RA Resolution ITU-R 7 (Rev. Geneva, 2015), on telecommunication development including liaison and collaboration with the ITU Telecommunication Development Sector (ITU-D);
+b) Resolution ITU-R 6 of the Radiocommunication Assembly (RA) (Rev. Sharm el-Sheikh, 2019), on liaison and collaboration with the ITU Telecommunication Standardization Sector (ITU-T), and RA Resolution ITU-R 7 (Rev. Sharm el-Sheikh, 2019), on telecommunication development including liaison and collaboration with the ITU Telecommunication Development Sector (ITU-D);

-c) Resolution 59 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest;
+c) Resolution 59 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference (WTDC), on strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest;

-d) Resolutions 44 and 45 (Rev. Hammamet, 2016) of this assembly, on mutual cooperation and integration of activities between ITU-T and ITU-D,
+d) Resolution 44 (Rev. Geneva, 2022) of this assembly, on mutual cooperation and integration of activities between ITU-T and ITU-D,

 considering